-Want a super delicious and healthy meal in less than 30 minutes?
+Want a super delicious and healthy meal in less than thirty minutes?
 My Baked Fish in Parchment Paper is it!
-My favorite part is releasing the steam from the packet and smelling all of that goodness.
+My favorite part of making this dish is releasing the steam from the packet and smelling all of that goodness.
 I used NC Red Snapper for this recipe, but you can use any flaky white fish, or even salmon.
-Local to Charlotte?
-Head on over to The Carolina Meat & Fish Co. for the freshest fish and seafood!
-They can also ship to you direct anywhere in the country!
+As far as the vegetables, use my idea, or create your very own combination.
+Be sure to put this recipe on repeat.